raspberrychris/kidsteepees/content/blog/Pericross-Kids-Castle-Tee-Pee-Tent-Princess-Review.md

 ### Product Description

+Pericross Kids Castle Tee-Pee Tent Princess, perfect for indoor and outdoor use.
+It's a great gift for kids!
+Hexagon shaped tent with durable and log lasting polyester blend fabric, lightweight and portable.
+Comes with a carrying bag, making it easy to store when it's time to put the toys away.
+Breathable mesh windows provide air flow and visibility for children to see out easily while inside the tent.
+The side door can be unzipped completely or partially to allow easier access in and out of the tent.
+Suitable for ages 2+.

 - **HEXAGON** Tent Dimensions in inches is: 55" (Diameter) x 53" (H).
 Specially designed hexagon shape, provides a perfectly sized space, giving your children plenty of room to stand and play, even an adult can fit inside!

 - **DURABLE** Made with durable and log lasting polyester blend fabric, lightweight and portable.
 Comes with a carrying bag, making it easy to store when it's time to put the tent away.
 Excellent for indoor or outdoor play.